 As the crisis progresses, consumer behavior is likely to change, making real-time analysis and analytics critical to solving the problem.
 Businesses must remain close to changing customer demands and develop a deeper understanding of new demand spaces and buying paths as they continue to operate.
 Ongoing and localized insights are essential to respond to new dynamics and trends while anticipating market shifts.
 Rethinking the process of innovation will be at the heart of reinvention.

-To control customer interactions and evaluate customer habits, CGS companies must invest in Artificial Intelligence (AI), Machine Learning (ML), and other tools.
+CGS companies must invest in Artificial Intelligence (AI), Machine Learning (ML), and other tools to control customer interactions and evaluate customer habits.
 This will enable them to provide frontline employees with the information they need to personalize and add value to customer interactions.
-That is exactly what an Indian multinational food corporation did.
-Creating a real-time, automated insights engine, leveraging AI and ML, across sales and operations helped them enable real-time decision-making as well as transform and digitize their processes.

 2. Rethink Channels And Ecosystems: Pivot To The Digital Commerce Wave